dillionlim/brainhack-til-2025/ocr/README.md

 For text detector, we fine-tuned it using the full default dataset.
 However, as we intend to do preprocessing for inference, we also preprocessed the default dataset for the model to train on.

 For text recogniser, we initially tried fine-tuning it with the full dataset.
 However, we realised that the number of unique ground truths for the provided dataset is quite limited (only 5 unique ground truths).
 To prevent overfitting, we generated our own dataset with text from ChatGPT.
+The generated images had text with different [fonts](doctr/train/data_prep/fonts/).
+They were augmented with *salt and pepper noise* and *gaussian blur* and preprocessed.
+The *'ghost text'* was not added as it was hoped that the preprocessing would succesfully remove most of it.

 For docTR, text recognition has to be fine-tuned on images of **words** while with PaddleOCR, text recognition can be fine-tuned on images of **lines/phrases**